Europe's Copyright Reforms Are More Than (Just) A Boring Policy Change

 None of this is exactly new.
 Two years ago, the well-known producer Four Tet criticized SoundCloud for what he took to be an overbearing takedown of his work (in that case, his official remix of another artist's song).
 YouTube's own system, called Content ID, has had a similarly spotty history.
 In July, when Facebook flagged the Declaration of Independence as hate speech, a Facebook spokesperson explained: "We process millions of reports each week, and sometimes we get things wrong."
 (Facebook declined to comment when asked about the muting of Rhodes' upload.)

-Companies like Facebook and YouTube don't monitor their networks for copyright infringement out of an abundance of feeling for creators, or the people they pay to manage their works (labels, publishing companies, manager and so on).
+Companies like Facebook and YouTube don't monitor their networks for copyright infringement out of an abundance of feeling for creators, or the people they pay to manage their works (labels, publishing companies, managers and so on).
 They do so to protect themselves under the good graces of "safe harbor," a legal provision that shields Facebook and YouTube and other companies similarly situated from legal liability over the things their users upload to their servers.
 Companies that host user-uploaded content are spared from being legally on the hook if those users post things that don't belong to them, as long as those companies make a reasonable effort to tamp down on those posts or uploads.
 The relative imprecision of the language establishing safe harbor — particularly in the U.S. — as well as the stipulation that copyright owners are responsible for requesting takedowns has lent these companies a fairly large umbrella under which to shield themselves from a shower of lawsuits.
 It might lead to other benefits as well.
-Some record labels assert that, in the case of YouTube, the rule has allowed the company an unfair high ground in negotiations with record labels.
+Some record labels assert that, in the case of YouTube, the rule has allowed the company an unfair high ground in negotiations with them.

 On Sept.
 14, the European Commission (E.C.), the legislative core of the European Union (E.U.), took a major step toward attempting to fix that situation, which is viewed as imbalanced by some (mainly copyright holders and their advocates) and as existentially necessary by others (companies like YouTube).
 The Commission voted to approve a directive containing a slew of extremely controversial new rules around how tech companies who operate in the E.U. are required to police content uploaded to their servers.